 Just 18 miles up Oregon Scenic Highway 38 from Reedsport, is the historic town of Scottsburg.
-One of Oregons oldest communities; there is not much here now except for a number of homes along the banks of the Umpqua River.
-The temperature is often a good ten degrees warmer than the coast, and with the towering cliffs of pine trees, and the river flowing peacefully by, you will realise this is a very special place.
+One of Oregons oldest communities.
+The temperature is often a good ten degrees warmer than the coast, and with the towering cliffs of trees, and the river flowing peacefully by.

 This charming cabin has a rustic log interior.
 The cabin has a full kitchen with all the modern amenities, a full bathroom.
-There are two bedrooms - the master with queen bed, a desk, and storage.
+There are two bedrooms - the master has a queen bed and a twin bed, the second bedroom has two twins.
 The walls have a small gap up the top so some light and noise does transfer from room to room.
 Most folks never notice it.
-The second room is smaller with two twin beds.

-The cottage is set about 150 feet from the River on over an acre of property.
-The cabin shares the property with a main house that is not rented out or used when the cabin is rented.
-Please note you are not able to see the river completely from the cabin, as the lot has clusters of trees that provide shade.
+The cottage is set about 100 feet from the River on an 1.5 acres.
+The cabin shares the property with another house that is not rented out or used when the cabin is rented.
 This is a perfect place to have a private getaway or bring the kids for swimming and fishing in the river during the day and campfires in the evening.
-(Please note there is a complete fire ban in the county in peak summer season - that means no campfires, fireworks, or charcoal grills).
-We do provide a gas grill in order to BBQ.
+(Please note there is sometimes a complete fire ban in the county in peak summer season - that means no campfires, fireworks, or charcoal grills).
+A large lawn outside the cabin allows for family BBQs, games or a quiet place to relax.
+Charcoal grill provided unless fire ban in effect in which case a gas BBQ (with gas) will be provided.

 The river is tidal, and this is the last stretch of the Umpqua you can get a motor boat to.
 Beyond the bridge it is too rocky, and shallow.
-There is a dock, and boat ramp just two miles away.
-We can provide referrals to a number of excellent local fishing guides if you would like to try your hand.
+There is a boat ramp just two miles away.
+We can provide referrals to a number of excellent local fishing guides.

 Our dock is in the river during summer months only.
 Its the perfect place to sit, and soak up the sun, or jump off into the river to cool down.

 There is a general store in Scottsburg just a short drive away,or the nearest shops are in Reedsport.
-Please note that AT&T does not work here.
-Verizon, and Sprint seem to.
 We love it because we leave our phones off, and our troubles goodbye.
+WIFI service available.

 There is room to park your RV, boat trailer etc. No cable TV but we have a good selection of videos, books, or family games.